Magnetism in Gemstones

 Exactly which portion of the magnetic susceptibilities of the Cobalt Spinels above is due to cobalt and which to iron is difficult to say.
 Cobalt oxide is equally as magnetic as iron oxide, but approximately 20 times less cobalt than iron is needed to produce blue color.
 We suspect that the small amount of cobalt in the examples above is barely detectable with a magnetic wand when the floatation method is used, and the cobalt content could be too low to be measurable with a Hoover balance (SI < 20).
 Any measurable magnetic susceptibility is likely due to iron.
 In the 2015 study by Boris Chauvire et. al., a natural Cobalt Spinel from Viet Nam with saturated blue color contained only 1236 parts per million cobalt (approx. 0.16% cobalt oxide), which would likely be high enough to create a weak magnetic response and perhaps contribute some portion to measurable magnetic susceptibility.

 Natural spinel that has been diffused on the surface with cobalt has pure blue color and can look similar to genuine cobalt spinel.
-And like untreated cobalt spinel, cobalt-diffused spinel gems appear red under a Chelsea filter and fluoresce red under longwave UV light.
+And like genuine cobalt spinel, cobalt-diffused spinel gems appear red under a Chelsea filter and fluoresce red under longwave UV light.
 They also show a pronounced cobalt spectrum under a spectroscope.
 The gem shown below is weakly magnetic, most likely due to natural iron, as the amount of cobalt used in diffusion is very small.

 © Kirk Feral 2015, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.